Being a nomad isn't easy, but it's what life has given me. I spent

 that βlikeβ and your friend's username must be saved so that when

-There are three common types of software: web, mobile, and
+There are four well-known types of software: web, mobile,

-desktop-based applications.
-I guess you've used them before.
-Their
+desktop and Internet of Things (IoT) applications.
+I guess you've used atleast one of them before.

-frontend developer, we often work on web-based software β
+frontend developer, we often work on web-based software applications

-applications that run in a web browser (Google Chrome, Firefox, and
+that run in a web browser (Google Chrome, Safari, and

 so on).
 These can be websites or web applications.